M.A. in Humanities

 2. HUMN 604 – Expository Writing for Research (3 hours)

-3. And two of the following:
+3. And one of the following:

 • HUMN 601 – Literary Theory and Criticism (3 hours)